pascallaliberte/sharpen.page/review.md

 > "Am I going to have to re-write my entire page?"

 No, a few tweaks might do the trick.
-Take for example this video here.
-Typical Features and Benefits page, but there was a hard-to-see hole in the page.
+Take for example [this page review][removing-friction].
+It's a typical _Features and Benefits_ page, but there's a hole in the page that's hard to see.
+Sometimes it's just a small tweak that's needed.

+[removing-friction]: {% post_url 2020-07-24-landing-page-remove-friction-or-help-make-progress %}

 > "What if I can't identify a single hard struggle?"